 Uranium in Canada: Everything You Need to Know

-Did you know that Canada is the second largest global producer and exporter of uranium?!
-Canada is also home to the 4th largest reserves with most of our production coming the McArthur River and Cigar Lake mines in Northern Saskatchewan, two of the largest and highest-grade mines found in the world.
+Canada has long been one of the world’s biggest producers and exporters of uranium.
+The world’s second-largest country is home to the fourth-largest global reserves, almost all of which is produced by the McArthur River and Cigar Lake mines in Northern Saskatchewan, two of the largest and highest-grade mines found in the world.

 Canada is a Leader in Uranium Production

-Canada was the world’s leading producer of uranium for many years, accounting for about 22 per cent of the world’s total output up until 2009 when it was overtaken by Kazakhstan.
+Canada was the world’s leading producer of uranium for many years, accounting for about 22 per cent of the world’s total output up until 2009 when it was overtaken by Kazakhstan [4].

 With vast known resources – about 583,000 tonnes of U3O8 (triuranium octoxide, a stable form of uranium oxide) – and continued exploration efforts to date, Canada will play a substantial role in meeting the world's uranium demand for years to come.